 Fats are built from fatty acids.
-The fatty acids are building blocks for important substances that are necessary to maintain normal and healthy cells.
-These are examples of functions in the puppy’s and dog’s body where fat plays an essential role:
+The fatty acids are building blocks for important substances in the body.
+The puppy needs these to keep normal and healthy cells.
+Here are examples of functions in the puppy’s and dog’s body where fat is necessary:

-Fats are also vital for the absorption of the fat soluble vitamins A, D, E and K.
+Fats are also vital for the uptake of the fat soluble vitamins A, D, E and K.

-There are two so called essential fatty acids (EFAs) that it is considered that the dog must get through the food.
-This is because the dog’s body cannot synthesize those from other fatty acids, and thus has to eat it.
-These are omega 6 – LA (Linolenic Acid) and omega 3 – ALA (Alpha-Linolenic Acid).
+There are two so called essential fatty acids, EFAs.
+It’s considered that the dog must get those from the food.
+This is because the dog’s body cannot make them from other fatty acids.
+The EFAs are omega 6 – LA (Linolenic Acid) and omega 3 – ALA (Alpha-Linolenic Acid).

 From these two essential fatty acids the dog’s body can build the other fatty acids it needs.

-Omega 3 – ALA is found in grazing animals and fatty fish like salmon.
+Omega 3 – ALA is also found in grazing animals and in fatty fish like salmon.
 However, the meat from both of these animals also contain the long chain omega 3 fatty acids that are formed from ALA.
-Because of this it’s actually being debated whether omega 3 – ALA is indeed an EFA for dogs.
+Because of this it’s actually debated whether omega 3 – ALA is an EFA for dogs.
 Do you need to care about this?
-Not really, as long as you make sure your pup’s food contains meat from grazing animals or fatty fish.
+You don’t, as long as you make sure your pup’s food contains meat from grazing animals or fatty fish.

 According to advocates for a natural meat based diet the optimal ratio of omega 6 to omega 3 fatty acids is about 3:1 for dogs and puppies.
 This means slightly more omega 6 than omega 3.

-So you see, this is an important nutritional factor to consider when choosing a healthy puppy food.
+So you see, fats are important factors to consider when choosing a healthy puppy food.

 Puppies have a higher demand for fat in their diet than adult dogs.
-According to petmd.com, AAFCO and other sources puppies need a minimum of 8.5% fat in their food (dry weight).
+According to petmd.com and other sources puppies need at least 8.5% fat in their food (dry weight).
 You can compare this to 5.5% for an adult dog.
 This is one of the reasons why adult dog food is not appropriate for a puppy.

-Proteins have three main functions in the body.
-They are primarily building blocks and enzymes but they are also energy.
+Proteins have two main functions in the body.
+They are primarily building blocks but they are also energy.

 Just like fats are built from fatty acids, so are proteins built from amino acids.
 And also like fats, some amino acids are essential, meaning that the dog cannot make them in its body but has to eat them.